 - 1.25 c flour

-- 3/4 c quick cooking oats
+- 1 c quick cooking oats

-- 1/4 tsp baking powder
+- ¼ tsp baking powder

-- 1/2 tsp baking soda
+- ½ tsp baking soda

-- 1/2 tsp salt
+- ½ tsp salt

-- 1/2 c butter
+- ½ c butter

 - 1 c brown sugar

-- 1 well beaten egg
+- 1 egg, well beaten

 - 1 tsp vanilla

-- 1/2 c nuts chopped
+- 1/2 c pecans, chopped